shandysiswandi/vite-react/README.md

     ```bash
     npm install
+    # or
+    bun install
     ```

 4.  **Run the Development Server:**
     ```bash
     npm run dev
+    # or
+    bun run dev
     ```

-The application will now be available at **http://localhost:5173**.
+The application will now be available at **http://localhost:5171**.

 ---